 - Publication of Beyond Housing: Community Land Trusts and Urban Agriculture and Commercial Development by Greg Rosenberg and Jeffrey Yuen, commissioned by the National CLT Network.

-- Release of Development Without Displacement in Communities of Color, the first installment of half-a-dozen video portraits of CLTs, produced by Helen Cohen and Mark Lipman under the series title, Streets of Dreams.
+- Release of Streets of Dreams: Development Without Displacement in Communities of Color, produced by Helen Cohen and Mark Lipman.

 - The Puerto Rico legislature reverses itself once again and returns 200 acres of publicly owned land in San Juan to the Cano Martin Pena Community Land Trust.